mariaciko/MELDxMD/README.md

 For (i), we follow the study of Morrone, J. A., Perez, A., MacCallum, J. & Dill, K. A. Computed Binding of Peptides to Proteins with MELD-Accelerated Molecular Dynamics.
 J. Chem.
 Theory Comput.
 13, 870–876 (2017).
 This repository contains the preparatory files for the native structure 1YCR (MDM2-P53) and the reference peptide (P6W) for method (i) and (ii), in [single](https://github.com/mariaciko/Thesis/tree/main/single) and [double](https://github.com/mariaciko/Thesis/tree/main/double), respectively.

+### MELD protocol
 MELD relies on Bayesian statistics to narrow its conformational search to only desired states (i.e. low-energy conformations).
 It implements "smart springs" or restraints that are not active indefinitely.
-Bayes' Theorem states that